frc3179/Swerve-2024-1.0/README.md

 # Requirements
    * Swerve
-   * Quokkas intake idea (Props to them for the design ideas for or intake)
+   * Quokkas intake idea (Props to them for the design ideas for our intake)
    * Color/IR sensor (can remove this)

 # Use
    * Go to Constants.java and edit all the port constants
-      * Swerve Module Ports (don't the math) (Props to Rev for the base code)
+      * Swerve Module Ports (do not change the math) (Props to Rev for the base code)
       * Arm ports
       * Color Sensor ports
       * Controller Ports
    * Go to RobotContainer.java
       * Edit the type of controllers you have
       * Edit button number for different commands
-      * Changed the commands as nessary
+      * Changed the commands as necessary

 # License
-We do not make any promices on how well or if this will work.
-We only provide the code as reference or a templete.
+We do not make any promises on how well or if this will work.
+We only provide the code as reference or a template.

-## If you have any problems feel free to open an issue and we will try to solve it as soon as we can
+## If you have any problems feel free to open an issue or pull request and we will try to solve it or merge the pull request